RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/_index.md

   - [RedisBloom]({{< relref "/modules/redisbloom/_index.md" >}})

 {{<warning>}} Redis on Flash is not supported running on network attached storage (NAS), storage area network (SAN), or with local HDD drives. {{</warning>}}

-## Where is my data?

-When using Redis on Flash, RAM storage holds:
-- All keys (names)
-- Key indexes
-- Dictionaries
-- Hot data (working set)

-All data is accessed through RAM.
-If a value in flash memory is accessed, it becomes part of the working set and is moved to RAM.
-These values are referred to as “hot data”.

-Inactive or infrequently accessed data is referred to as “warm data” and stored in flash memory.
-When more space is needed in RAM, warm data is moved from RAM to flash storage.

-{{<note>}} When using Redis on Flash with RediSearch, it’s important to note that RediSearch indexes are also stored in RAM.{{</note>}}

-## RAM to Flash ratio

-You can easily configure or tune the ratio of RAM-to-Flash for each database independently, optimizing performance for your specific use case.
-This is an online operation requiring no downtime for your database.

-The RAM size cannot be smaller than 10% or larger than 60% of the total memory.
-We recommend you keep at least 20% of all values in RAM.

-## Use cases
-The benefits associated with Redis on Flash are dependent on the use case.

-Redis on Flash is ideal when your:

-- working set is significantly smaller than your dataset
-- average key size is smaller than average value size
-- most recent data is the most frequently used

-Redis on Flash is not recommended for:

-- Long key names (all key names are stored in RAM)
-- Broad access patterns (any value could be pulled into RAM)
-- Large working sets (working set is stored in RAM)
-- Frequently moved data (moving to and from RAM too often can impact performance)

-Redis on Flash is not intended to be used for persistent storage.
-Redis Enterprise Software database persistent and ephemeral storage should be on different disks, either local or attached.

 ## Next steps